-There may be times in your life that the best way for you to honor the LORD is to go against your husband’s wishes.
-Total submission to your husband without appeal or alternatives is not taught in the Bible.
+There may be times in life when the best way for you to honor the Lord is to go against your husband’s wishes.
+Total subservience to your husband without appeal or alternatives is not taught in the Bible.

-When it comes to marriage, many people in the church believe there are only two choices: either a woman obeys her husband’s every wish or she dishonors him and is guilty of sin.
-This is an example of what is called a false dichotomy: presenting two and only two options, when in fact, others exist.
+When it comes to husband/wife relations, many people in the church believe there are only two potential choices: either a woman obeys her husband’s every wish or she dishonors him and is guilty of sin.
+This is an example of what is called a false dichotomy: presenting two and only two options when in fact others exist.

-- Have you ever gone against your husband’s wishes?
+- Have you ever gone against your husband’s wishes, dear wife?

 - Have you done so in humility, the way Abigail did?